dhairya-quash/TEST-REPO/Mobile.md

     readNetworkLogs = true
   )
 ```
-**Include a boolean flag "readNetworkLogs" to determine whether network logs should be enabled.
+**Include a boolean flag `readNetworkLogs` to determine whether network logs should be enabled.
 Additionally, integrate a NetworkInterceptor(step 4) to facilitate the reading of these logs.**

 ### Step 4

 Configure OkHttp:<br>

-Assuming you already have an instance of OkHttpClient, you can add an quashinterceptor to it.
-If you don't have an OkHttpClient instance, you need to create one.
+Assuming you already have an instance of OkHttpClient, you can add an QuashInterceptor to it.
+If you don't have an `OkHttpClient` instance, you need to create one.
 ```
 val client = OkHttpClient.Builder()
   .addInterceptor(Quash.getInstance().networkInterceptor)